-We have audited the accompanying balance sheets of Inogen, Inc. (the "Company") as of December 31, 2014 and the related statements of comprehensive income, redeemable convertible preferred stock and stockholders' equity (deficit), and cash flows for each of the two years in the period ended December 31, 2014.
-In connection with our audits of the financial statements, we have also audited the financial statement schedule listed in the accompanying index.
+We have audited the accompanying statements of comprehensive income, redeemable convertible preferred stock and stockholders' equity (deficit), and cash flows of Inogen, Inc. (the "Company") for the year ended December 31, 2014.
+In connection with our audit of the financial statements, we have also audited the financial statement schedule listed in the accompanying index.
 These financial statements and schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedule based on our audits.
+Our responsibility is to express an opinion on these financial statements and schedule based on our audit.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements and schedule.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Inogen, Inc. at December 31, 2014, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2014, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the results of operations and cash flows of Inogen, Inc. for the year ended December 31, 2014, in conformity with accounting principles generally accepted in the United States of America.

-Also, in our opinion, the financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+Also, in our opinion, the financial statement schedule for the year ended December 31, 2014, when considered in relation to the basic financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.